Knowing in Religion and Morality

 - A 2012 interdisciplinary conference co-organized by Bergmann and Kain and focused on challenges to religious and moral belief.

-- A volume edited by Bergmann and Kain that collects together the papers from the 2012 conference.
+- A volume called "Challenges to Moral and Religious Belief" (Oxford, 2014) edited by Bergmann and Kain that collects together the papers from the 2012 conference.